Expedition South Africa

 Helping yourself includes:

-- Put all the information you collect into a day by day itinerary so you know where you will be staying each day, the route you will take, activities along the way, backup accommodation etc. It sounds totally over the top but it keeps all the information ordered in one place and it makes finding certain information easy (our example at the end)
+- Put all the information you collect into a day by day itinerary so you know where you will be staying each day, the route you will take, activities along the way, backup accommodation etc. It sounds totally over the top but it keeps all the information ordered in one place and it makes finding certain information easy.

 - emergency numbers (save on phone and have printed on itinerary)